-Experience the white sand and turquoise waters of the Caribbean when you stop in one of the idyllic beaches here.
+Experience the white sand and turquoise waters of the Caribbean when you stop in one of the idyllic beaches here — certainly among the best Cartagena beaches, for sure.
 Swim, snorkel, float on playful inflatables and just have fun at the beach.
 You’ll be able to explore the island and snap photos of paradise.

 Sand in your toes and salt in your hair, enjoy the sumptuous seafood lunch prepared by the crew as you sail back to Cartagena after a day of sun and surf.

 This tour offers a unique experience to catch your food and later on cook what you have caught.
 La Boquilla is a rustic fishing village which is a few minutes away from Cartagena.
 This is an easy day-trip from Cartagena for those interested in nature and how locals live.